Wolfberry Purchase & Information

 Why Do People Use Wolfberry?

-Oral preparations of Lycium chinense (Wolfberry), like wolfberry powder, are used for hypertension, diabetes, malaria, fever and cancer.
+Oral preparations of Lycium Barbarum (Wolfberry), like wolfberry powder, are used for hypertension, diabetes, malaria, fever and cancer.
 Wolfberry powder is also used to improve circulation, for dizziness, tinnitus, erectile dysfunction, macular degeneration, as an eye tonic for blurred vision and other ophthalmic disorders.
 It is also used orally to strengthen bones and muscles; as a blood, kidney and liver tonic; and to reduce fever, irritability, sweating, nosebleeds, thirst, cough, hemoptysis and wheezing.

 Is It Safe To Use?